locomotive-agency/mcp-router/README.md

 > ⚠️ **Alpha Software**: This project is in active development.
 APIs may change, and some features are experimental.

-## What is MCP Router?
+## What is MCP Anywhere?

-MCP Router simplifies using AI tools by:
+MCP Anywhere simplifies using AI tools by:
 - **Auto-discovering tools** from any GitHub repository
 - **Managing API keys** and credentials in one place
 - **Selective tool access** - enable only what you need